DrewBradfordXYZ/quickbase-codepages/README.md

 - To change the matching behavior, reorder the code page ID variable lists in `.env`.
 NOTE: the order starts top down in `./dist` by file type.
 - If you wish to not update your HTML code page, set `QUICKBASE_CODEPAGE_HTML_ID=` in `.env`.

+> **Note:** To update multiple apps, see the [environment variable example](https://github.com/DrewBradfordXYZ/quickbase-codepages?tab=readme-ov-file#example-env-file) in this document or read the comments in the `.env.example` file.

 `npm run build`

 is extended with additional features to set up a QuickBase ready project structure: